1aday/evals/EVALUATOR_PROMPT.md

 5) CLARITY, STRUCTURE & ORGANIZATION
    - Structure: Is the response logically organized (sections, bullets, ordering that makes sense)?
-   - Clarity: Are the explanations easy to follow on a first read?
    - Signal-to-noise: Does it avoid unnecessary rambling and filler?

 6) HANDLING OF CONSTRAINTS, TRADEOFFS & UNCERTAINTY